andymeneely/victory-point-salad/docs/RULES.md

 Endgame
 =======

-When you draw the *Initiate Endgame* card, the Endgame is immediately initiated.
+The Endgame phase starts immediately when the *Initiate Endgame* card drawn.
 Give the *Initiate Endgame* card to the player with *The Coveted Starting Player* to denote that they started Endgame.

 All players get their final chance to resolve their Blocker cards.
 If any players cannot remove their Blocker (i.e. they cannot trash enough Food), then the Blocker stays on their Tableau through the end of the game.